Eucalyptus nitida - smithton peppermint

 Seed Source: Provence Florentine Valley, Tasmania 1200 ft

-Nursery Notes 2020: Summer 5 litre E nitida will be available in a range of heights.
+Nursery Notes 2020: Summer 5 litre E nitida available in a range of heights.

 Description, habit, uses and attributes: This is quite a fast growing variety, which quickly establishes an attractive domed canopy and gives a garden a sense of maturity within a few years of planting.
 The gorgeous aroma of peppermint is most noticeable on a warm summers day, when the oils are released from the foliage.